Here Are Powerful Quotes From More Than 100 Young Women Confronting The Doctor Who Sexually Abused Them

 Jenelle Moul

 “I hope you are never able to walk outside those [prison] walls as a free man.
-Most importantly i hope all of the survivors you hurt are able to heal from the damage you have done.”
+Most importantly I hope all of the survivors you hurt are able to heal from the damage you have done.”

 Madeline Jones